This post may contain affiliate links. If you make a purchase through links on our site, we may earn a small commission.

 - 2 tbsp.
 Water

-- 1 pound yellow or russet potatoes, chopped in ½ inch cubes
+- 1 pound yellow or russet potatoes, chopped into ½ inch cubes

 - 8 ounces cremini mushrooms cut in half

-- 3 large carrots, chopped in ½ inch cubes
+- 3 large carrots, chopped into ½ inch cubes

 Brown the meat